-The market spotlight on Tuesday will be on a raft of economic data out of China and the US.
+The market spotlight on Tuesday will shift towards the US, with a barrage of economic and corporate reports scheduled for release.

-The focus on Wednesday will continue to be on the avalanche of quarterly reports scheduled for release in the States.
+The focus on Tuesday will continue to be on the US jobs market and the country's central bank.

 All eyes at the end of the week will be on the US jobs report for June, which could heavily influence near-term expectations for the Federal Reserve.